Run this cell to confirm that scikit-learn is properly installed

 B. scikit-learn API basics#

-Based on the example code below, repeat the classification task but with
+Following the example code below, repeat the classification task but with

 RidgeClassifier